 Montessori is a child-centered educational method developed by Italian pediatrician Maria Montessori at the beginning of the twentieth century.
 This method is based on self-directed activity, hands-on learning and collaborative play.
 Children direct their own work by touching, manipulating and experimenting with age-appropriate materials that are self-teaching and self-correcting.
 Teachers prepare the environment and serve as a guide in the learning process.
 Classrooms are multi-age and children are encouraged to work independently and in groups to discover, explore and reach their maximum potential.

 Montessori is about freedom within limits.
 Montessori environments encourage children to move about freely within reasonable limits of appropriate behavior.
 Children must be able to choose an activity, complete the work and put it away as they find it.
 Through this process, children develop a sense of responsibility.
-They learn to make decisions, care for their environment and prepares a child for independence and responsibility later in life.
+They learn to make decisions and care for their environment.
+This prepares children for independence and responsibility later in life.

 Parents of Montessori students should be able to: